audioblast/.github/profile/README.md

 [audioBlast](https://audioblast.org) is a project to mke bioacoustic and ecoacoustic collections organised, discoverable and searchable.

+### Organisation

+[vocab.audioblast.org](https://vocab.audioblast.org) provides terms and controlled vocabularies for managing bioacoustic datasets.
+More generic management related to media files is achieved using the Audiovisual Core from TDWG.

+### Discovery

+All audioBlast data can be accessed via [api.audioblast.org](https://api.audioblast.org).

+### Search

+Explore our dataset at [audioblast.org](https://audioblast.org).

 <!--

 **Here are some ideas to get you started:**